 Atomic World, Lesson 4: Electrons

 In this lesson, we will find out more about electrons.
-The electrons are what give an atom its chemical properties– how it reacts to, or combines with, other atoms.
+The electrons are what gives an atom its chemical properties– how it reacts to, or combines with, other atoms.
 Electrons have some very strange properties.
 In this lesson we’ll learn about their size, mass, spin, and wave properties.
 If the information in this lesson is […]

 Atomic World, Lesson 5: What is “empty space” made of?